dustdustinthewind/IntralismQoLMod/README.md

 - Keyboard shortcuts on main menu (one key press to editor for example)
 - Change base dlls to non-obfuscated version (cause less headaches and give more freedom)
 - Map Selector Optimizations and Improvements (caching?)
+- Add better storyboard navigation/manipulation features (can use https://github.com/FlyingRabidUnicornPig/Intralism-Mapping-Assistant for reference)
 - Decrease ram usage of storyboard images.
 - Proper arc positioning
 - Improved Zooms